 Preliminary Rounds: October 31, 2016 - November 4, 2016

 Finalist Competition: Tuesday, November 29, 2016 *Save the Date*

 Currently enrolled doctoral students at Florida State University will be eligible to participate in 3MT™.
 Graduates and master's students are not eligible.

-Communication style: Was the thesis topic and its significance communicated in language appropriate to an intelligent but non-specialist audience?
+Comprehension and Content: Did the presentation help the audience understand the research and was the thesis topic and its significance communicated in language appropriate for an intelligent but non-specialist audience?

-Engagement: Did the presentation make the audience want to know more?
+Engagement and Communication: Did the oration make the audience want to know more?